thewhodidthis/mac/readme.md

 ## about

-Contains personal preferences and configurations for everyday commands and programs across Unix-like systems.
+Contains personal preferences and configurations for everyday commands and programs.

 | File               | Summary                                                                                         |
 |:------------------ |:----------------------------------------------------------------------------------------------- |